What is the super-sample covariance? A fresh perspective for second-order shear statistics: Abstract

 \section{Abstract}

 {Cosmological analyses of second-order weak lensing statistics require precise and accurate covariance estimates.
-One significant but sometimes misunderstood component of the covariance is the so-called super-sample covariance (SSC).
-The SSC is regularly defined as the covariance part capturing all impact of modes outside of a survey area.
-However, we show here that this intuition is incorrect for real-space statistics.
+These covariances are impacted by two sometimes neglected terms: a negative contribution to the Gaussian covariance due to a finite survey area, and the super-sample covariance (SSC), which for the power spectrum contains the impact of Fourier modes larger than the survey window.
+We show here that these two effects are connected and can be seen as correction terms to the `large-field-approximation', the asymptotic case of an infinitely large survey area.
+We describe the two terms collectively as `Finite-Field-Terms'.

 We derive the covariance of second-order shear statistics from first principles.
 For this, we use an estimator in real space without relying on an estimator for the power spectrum.

-All parts of the covariance, not only the SSC, depend on the power- and trispectrum at all modes, including those larger than the survey.
-The defining feature of the SSC is not its dependence on ``super-survey modes'' but its behaviour under the `large-field approximation', i.e., the limiting case of a very large survey area.
-While the non-SSC parts of the covariance scale with the inverse survey area in this limit, the SSC completely vanishes.

-We also show that it is generally impossible to transform an estimate for the power spectrum covariance to the covariance of a real-space statistic.
-Such a transformation is only possible in the limiting case of the `large-field approximation'.
+The resulting covariance does not scale inversely with the survey area, as might naively be assumed.
+This scaling is only correct under the large-field approximation when the contribution of the finite-field terms tends to zero.
+Furthermore, all parts of the covariance, not only the SSC, depend on the power spectrum and trispectrum at all modes, including those larger than the survey.
+We also show that it is generally impossible to transform an estimate of the power spectrum covariance into the covariance of a real-space statistic.
+Such a transformation is only possible in the asymptotic case of the large-field approximation.

-Additionally, we find that the total covariance of a real-space statistic can be completely estimated using correlation functions measured only inside the survey area.
-Consequently, estimating covariances of real-space statistics, in principle, does not require information outside the survey boundaries.} \keywords{gravitational lensing -- weak, cosmology -- cosmological parameters, methods -- statistical, methods -- analytical, large-scale structure of Universe} \titlerunning{What is the SSC?} \authorrunning{Linke et al.}
+Additionally, we find that the total covariance of a real-space statistic can be calculated using correlation function estimates on spatial scales smaller than the survey window.
+Consequently, estimating covariances of real-space statistics, in principle, does not require information on spatial scales larger than the survey area.
+We demonstrate that this covariance estimation method is equivalent to the standard sample covariance method.} \keywords{gravitational lensing -- weak, cosmology -- cosmological parameters, methods -- statistical, methods -- analytical, large-scale structure of Universe} \titlerunning{What is the SSC?} \authorrunning{Linke et al.}